[Library Network] Kyoto University Rare Materials Digital Archive: 249 Nijo Castle Documents of Nakai Collection newly released

 Nakai Collection also includes other valuable materials: plans of Kyoto Imperial Palace, temples, shrines and other architectures in Kyoto, and other documents related to the Nakai Family.
 Kyoto University will continue our effort to promote open access to these important rare materials.

-- [Library Network] Kyoto University Rare Materials Digital Archive: Six Hanging rolls from the Kikutei Collection have been newly released (2024-03-29)
+- [Library Network] Kyoto University Rare Materials Digital Archive : 265 titles including Seike Collection, Konoe Collection and Daiso-bon Collection have been released (2026-05-01)